germal/OpenCVB/README.md

 The “PrepareTree.bat” script will have configured OpenCV with OpenGL support.
 OpenCVB can use this OpenGL interface – see the OpenCVGL algorithm.
-The interface is sluggish and looks different from most OpenGL applications so the alternative interface to OpenGL (discussed above) is preferred.
+The interface is sluggish and the C++ code looks different from most OpenGL applications so the alternative interface to OpenGL (discussed above) is preferred.
 Both interfaces use the same sliders and options to control the OpenGL interface.

 NOTE: why use sliders instead of OpenGL mouse or keyboard callbacks?
 The answer in a single word is precision.
 It is often desirable to set appropriate defaults